 In the event of new findings, further necessary and sensible measures or methods, such as the implementation of rapid tests or the use of new technical tools, are taken into account as part of an ongoing adaptation of the safety and hygiene concept.

 To make good decisions for your company, your employees and yourself, you need information.
 We are very aware of this.
 Therefore we have compiled this FAQ.
 If you have any more questions, then please email us at firstname.lastname@example.org.
-We will continue to update this section down below in an effort to resolve all your queries concerning your participation at Bazaar Berlin.

 Please also visit the Messe Berlin website for further information on this topic.